Baháʼí Faith in Botswana: Youth projects

+The first all-youth teaching project which took place in Botswana, and the first group teaching expedition undertaken for the Faith in that country, took place in August, 1970.
+A group of some 10-15 Baha'i youth, including among them White Dikhang, Patrick Masimolole, Godfrey Morewang, "Twist" Nsibisibi, Robert Petersen and Robert Sarracino, traveled from Gaborone south to the area around Lobatse, west to Kanye, north to Molepolole, and back to Gaborone, proclaiming and teaching the Faith in about a dozen villages.
+In each village visited they approached the village chief or headman and asked to address those gathered at the morning kgotla, a daily court which the chief would hold in the village.
+In all cases this group of youth was well received, and often the initial presentation was followed by an animated session of questions and discussion.

 Among the earliest development projects in Botswana was a systematic initiation of a major "Youth Year of Service" project which coordinated volunteer activities with assemblies with a defined need.
 This was extended by an orientation program of youth in diverse traditional African cultures.
 Meanwhile, recognition of the work of the national government in support of human rights was presented by the national assembly - at the reception ambassadors and diplomatic core from several countries and the UN.
 The UN representative invited the Baha'is in turn to co-sponso the 1988 UN Day observance.
 An international youth conference was held in 1989 at which 120 people from 13 countries attended.
 In December youth from Transkei were among the choirs that performed at a Baháʼí International Music Festival in Botswana.

 During 1994–95, youth camps were particularly popular in Botswana where the community held the country's first youth camp.
 For one week, youth gathered at the Baháʼí Institute in Mahalapye and studied the life of Baháʼu'lláh, the Kitab-i-Aqdas, and such teachings of the religion as chastity and marriage, and the immortality of the soul.

 "Who is Writing the Future?
 A Seminar on the Issues of the 21st Century" in 2000 held on the campus of the University of Botswana.